-The operations are undertaken by a team of investment managers, fund managers, finance and legal professionals and an external property manager.
+The operations are undertaken by a team of investment managers, fund managers, finance and legal professionals and property managers.

-APPFC treat ESG factors as an integral part of the fiduciary and stewardship responsibilities of managing the portfolio and has had a Responsible Property Investment (RPI) strategy in place since 2009.
+The management team for International Towers Sydney Trusts treats ESG factors as an integral part of the fiduciary and stewardship responsibilities of managing the portfolio, with Responsible Property Investment (RPI) strategies in place since 2016.